arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/snapshot-of-existing-tenant.md

   <figcaption>Example of an Exported configuration with credential</figcaption>
 </figure>

-In comparison, if you used a Service Principal to do the export, the resulting file will implement logic to receive information about the Azure AD application instance to use and every component defined within the file will as well.
+In comparison, if you used a Service Principal to do the export, the resulting file will implement logic to receive information about the Entra ID application instance to use and every component defined within the file will as well.

 <figure markdown>
   ![Example of an Exported configuration with service principal](../../Images/ExportedConfigWithServicePrincipal.png)